summonholmes/hmm-pandas/README.md

 * python3-seaborn

 ### Usage:
 I'd recommend using these scripts interactively with Jupyter Notebook via VSCode, Atom's Hydrogen, Pycharm, or your web browser.
+Spyder and/or IPython will also work.
+Do not use standard Python.